hwgilbert16/scholarsome/apps/docs/docs/usage/creating-sets.md

 ## Importing from Quizlet

-Sets from Quizlet can only be imported if you are the one who created them, or know the person who did.
+Sets from Quizlet can only be imported if you are the one who created them.
 Quizlet only provides the exporting tools for the creator of the set.

 Go to your set within Quizlet, and click the three dots next to the edit pencil, near your profile picture.
 Click "Export."
 Select the "Tab" and "Semicolon" options.
 Then, click "Copy text."